Keio University

 Keio University alumni

 It was by chance that I became involved with Minakata Kumagusu.
-After moving from the Faculty of Letters in Mita to graduate school in Kyoto, I intended to study the history of tourism.
-However, my academic advisor was involved in researching Kumagusu's materials, and I was mobilized as an assistant.
+After moving from the Faculty of Letters at Mita to graduate school in Kyoto, I intended to study the history of tourism.
+However, my academic advisor was involved in a survey of Kumagusu's materials, and I was mobilized as an assistant.

-Kumagusu published 51 English-language papers in Nature, which is said to be the highest number in history.
-Since the late 19th century, when he began submitting papers from London, Nature has been known as the world's leading scientific journal.
-Why were so many of his papers able to be published there?
+Kumagusu published 51 English papers in "Nature," which is said to be the highest number in history.
+From the end of the 19th century, when he began submitting papers in London, "Nature" was known as the world's top scientific journal.
+Why was he able to publish so many papers there?
 What kind of value did the Western academic world find in Kumagusu?

-In this book, I have attempted an approach from the historical perspective of contemporary Britain.
-In particular, I focused on the aspect of journals.
-Nature was a commercial magazine and functioned as a forum for discussion where anyone could freely contribute.
+In this book, I attempted an approach from the historical perspective of contemporary Britain.
+I focused particularly on the aspect of the journal.
+"Nature" was a commercial magazine and functioned as a forum for discussion where anyone could freely contribute.
 This significantly expanded the number of participants in "science."
 Furthermore, because it was published as a weekly magazine, discussions progressed week by week, and the speed of scientific development increased remarkably.
-As a result, Nature became a fundamental apparatus supporting modern science.
+As a result of these factors, "Nature" became a fundamental apparatus supporting modern science.

 Minakata Kumagusu's London: International Academic Journals and the Progress of Modern Science